-This type of invisible fence transmits the signal constantly to your dog’s collar which results in no warning or static but as the dog reaches the limits of the signal, the collar loses contact with the central system and then the warning tone is sent.
-If your dog goes further, the statis correction is then felt.
+This type of invisible fence transmits the signal constantly to your dog’s collar, which results in no warning or static.
+Still, as the dog reaches the signal’s limits, the collar loses contact with the central system, and then the warning tone is sent.
+If your dog goes further, the static correction is then felt.

 (click to check price on Amazon)

-Top Rated wireless dog fence that covers 1/2 acre (180 feet diameter) but can also be personalized to a smaller space (10 foot diameter).
-This unit has several correction adjustment levels for the smaller dogs as well as the large ones and it’s completely portable to so you can travel with it.
+Top Rated wireless dog fence covers 1/2 acre (180 feet diameter) but can also be personalized to a smaller space (10-foot diameter).
+This unit has several correction adjustment levels for the smaller dogs and the large ones, and it’s completely portable so that you can travel with it.
 Multiple dogs?
-Purchase an additional receiver collar for each dog and the system will handle it.
+Purchase an additional receiver collar for each dog, and the system will handle it.